-- We may not be able to complete our initial business combination within the prescribed time frame, in which case we would cease all operations except for the purpose of winding up and we would redeem our public shares and liquidate, in which case our public stockholders may only receive \$10.00 per share, or less than such amount in certain circumstances, and our warrants will expire worthless. - We may issue our shares to investors in connection with our initial business combination at a price that is less than the prevailing market price of our shares a t that time. - If we seek stockholder approval of our initial business combination, our sponsor, directors, officers or their affiliates may enter into certain transactions, including purchasing shares or warrants from the public, which may influence the outcome of a proposed business combination and reduce the public "float" of our securities. - If a stockholder fails to receive notice of our offer to redeem our public shares in connection with our initial business combination, or fails to comply with the procedures for tendering its shares, such shares may not be redeemed. - Our search for a business combination, and any target business with which we ultimately consummate a business combination, may be materially adversely affected by the recent coronavirus (COVID-19) outbreak and other events and the status of debt and equity markets. - As the number of special purpose acquisition companies evaluating targets increases, attractive targets may become scarcer and there may be more competition for attractive targets.
+- We may not be able to complete our initial business combination within the prescribed time frame, in which case we would cease all operations except for the purpose of winding up and we would redeem our public shares and liquidate, in which case our public stockholders may only receive \$10.00 per share, or less than such amount in certain circumstances, and our warrants will expire worthless. - We may issue our shares to investors in connection with our initial business combination at a price that is less than the prevailing market price of our shares at that time. - If we seek stockholder approval of our initial business combination, our sponsor, directors, officers or their affiliates may enter into certain transactions, including purchasing shares or warrants from the public, which may influence the outcome of a proposed business combination and reduce the public "float" of our securities. - If a stockholder fails to receive notice of our offer to redeem our public shares in connection with our initial business combination, or fails to comply with the procedures for tendering its shares, such shares may not be redeemed. - Our search for a business combination, and any target business with which we ultimately consummate a business combination, may be materially adversely affected by the recent coronavirus (COVID-19) outbreak and other events and the status of debt and equity markets. - As the number of special purpose acquisition companies evaluating targets increases, attractive targets may become scarcer and there may be more competition for attractive targets.
 This could increase the cost of our initial business combination and could even result in our inability to find a target or to consummate an initial business combination. - You will not have any rights or interests in funds from the trust account, except under certain limited circumstances.
 To liquidate your investment, therefore, you may be forced to sell your public shares or warrants, potentially at a loss. - You will not be entitled to protections normally afforded to investors of many other blank check companies. - Because of our limited resources and the significant competition for business combination opportunities, it may be more difficult for us to complete our initial business combination.
-If we are unable to complete our initial business combination, our public stockholders may receive only approximately \$10.00 per share on our redemption of our public shares, or less than such amount in certain circumstances, and our warrants will expire worthless.
+If we are unable to complete our initial business combination, our public stockholders may receive only approximately \$10.00 per share on our redemption of our public shares, or less than such amount in certain circumstances, and our warrants will expire worthless. - Our warrants are accounted for as liabilities and the changes in value of our warrants could have a material effect on our financial results. - We have identified a material weakness in our internal control over financial reporting.
+This material weakness could continue to adversely affect our ability to report our results of operations and financial condition accurately and in a timely manner. - We may face litigation and other risks as a result of the material weakness in our internal control over financial reporting.